 You can find more information on this form of financing here.

 Increasingly, there are so-called structured doctoral programmes, for example in the form of graduate schools or research training groups.
 In these programmes, you do research and complete your doctorate with a thematic focus on a common research topic.
 Normally, these positions are funded via scholarships or funded positions.
 Typically, admission is done by a selection process of an allocation commission on a predetermined date.
-The transparent awarding process and the higher degree of structure of the doctorate (in addition to other factors) lead to a significantly higher proportion of researchers from non-academic backgrounds in structured programmes.
+The transparent selection process and the more structured nature of the doctorate in these programmes lead (in addition to other factors) to a considerably higher proportion of doctoral researchers from non-academic backgrounds, with a history of migration or of international origin in the structured programmes.

 Further information on structured doctoral programmes at the University of Jena can be found here.